mug-n-ai/AstrOmakase/docs/index.markdown

 ### Step 1 (Optional): Install Omakub

-For the best experience, it is recommended to install Omakub first:
+For the best experience and specifically for code-oriented work, it is recommended to install Omakub first:

 <div class="code-container">
   <pre><code>wget -qO- https://omakub.org/install | bash</code></pre>